 The sun influences everything on earth.
 Its nuclear fire is the source of life.
 To the ancients, the sun was a god!

 The sun and the earth are connected.
 The sun causes the Northern Lights when the solar wind hits the top of our atmosphere.

-Galileo saw sunspots in 1610.
+Galileo saw sunspots.
 They are caused by the sun's magnetic field.
 They appear dark because they are cooler than their surroundings.